pauloday/blog/content/posts/rustquasi.md

 For the sawtooth colors we just generate a sawtooth wave going from 0 to 255 over the course of the animation.
 Then for each color we select a point offset by some value, which is the percent through the wave that color will start.
 So if the offset is 0, we select 0 from the wave for the first frame, 127 for the halfway frame, and 255 for the last.
 If it's 0.5 we select 127 for the first frame, 255 for the midpoint, and 126 for the last.

 For composite colors we take a range of shade values and a range of 8-bit color values for each color channel.
 Then we just convert from the shade range to the 8-bit range to get the pixel color.
 The ranges can overlap but they don't have to.
 This is an implementation of the 3 color composite mapping mentioned [here](https://www.allthesky.com/articles/imagecolor.html).
-Thee composite colors can be animated just like the angles, both the input and output ranges can be animated.
+The composite colors can be animated just like the angles, both the input and output ranges can be animated.
 For example, here's 7 even layers with a composite animation but no phase or angle animation:

 ![7 layers with color animation](/quasicrystals/coloranimation.webp)